Ignite-Laboratories/JanOS/core/sys/spark/E3 - Living File Systems.md

 Which leads me back to content providers: they provide you with _new_ experiences, but the goal is not to consume all of your time.
 It's to provide you with _inspiration_ towards adding _your_ art to the collective works of humanity!
-Now that you can literally reference _any art in the known universe_ from a few numbers scratched onto a post-it note, you must ask yourself _"why did I want to hoard all of this stuff?
-I don't even have enough time to process all of it!"_  Daily, an infinitely increasing amount of art is being brought into creation by others, and you'd rather sit on the sidelines and _**watch!?**_
+Now that you can literally reference _any art in the known universe_ from a few numbers scratched onto a post-it note, you must ask yourself _"why did I want to hoard all this stuff?
+I don't even have enough time to process it all!"_  Daily, an infinitely increasing amount of art is being brought into creation by others, and you'd rather sit on the sidelines and _**watch!?**_

 Instead, I challenge you to see what the content providers themselves are already quite aware of - they have always